Read With Me (Family Literacy Program)

 (Book Donation Program)

-Every year, ICIC donates books to DC’s low-income child development centers to stock their classroom libraries.
+Every year, ICIC donates books to DC’s low-income early childhood development programs to stock their classroom libraries.
 We also provide hundreds of children with brand new books to take home.
 Often, these are the first books these children have ever owned.
 We believe that something as simple as a backpack filled with books not only inspires enthusiasm for reading, but also sends an empowering message to the children that they matter, and that people care about their future.

 Learn More >